 4. Ask Questions

-Posing a question in your email subject line is a great way to get someone to think about opening the email.
+One of our favorite email subject line best practices is to pose a question − it's a great way to get someone to think about opening the email.
 What if you receive an email with the subject line "Are You Looking To Get More Email Open Rates?"
 Chances are, your curiosity to know the answer will motivate you to open it.

 If you take this route, it is extremely important that you provide a solution to the question you introduce.
 Failing to do so could cause your contacts to doubt your credibility in the future.